sandeepseeram-techfirst/SDE-bootcamp/Serverless/introduction.md

 Serverless architecture (also known as serverless computing or function as a service, FaaS) is a software design pattern where applications are hosted by a third-party service, eliminating the need for server software and hardware management by the developer.
 Applications are broken up into individual functions that can be invoked and scaled individually.

-The Serverless Framework is a command-line tool with approachable YAML syntax to deploy both your code and cloud infrastructure needed to make tons of serverless application use-cases, like APIs, front-ends, data pipelines and scheduled tasks.
-It's a multi-language framework that supports Node.js, Typescript, Python, Go, Java, and more.
-It's also completely extensible via over 1,000 plugins which add more serverless use-cases and workflows to the Framework.